mbanerjeepalmer/maurice-fm/src/routes/money-transfer-companies.md

 - or think I didn't
 - or want me to write more about a particular step
-- or want me to share what I found interesting or surprising about the industry then find me on Twitter and LinkedIn.
+- or want me to share what I found interesting or surprising about the industry then find me on [Twitter](https://twitter.com/mbanerjeepalmer) or [LinkedIn](https://linkedin.com/in/mbanerjeepalmer).

-You can also read about how to [do useful user research](/useful-user-research) or how to make better slides and present them well.
+You can also read about how to [do useful user research](/useful-user-research) or [how to make better slides](/make-better-slides) and [present them well](/presenting-your-slides).

 # Notes
 Thanks to Ksenia Ivanova, Nicole Evans, Jess Bianchi and Elena Escalante for reviewing this in draft.

 [1] Even though I used to work in this industry I don't represent my previous employer.
-None of the information above is specific to them.
+None of the information below is specific to them.

 [2] A variety of people send money around the world for various reasons.
 I'm simplifying here for the core case.